XSEDE/ipf/docs/INSTALL.md

 ## Software Module Publishing Best Practices

-Using IPF a service provider publishes information about locally installed software available to users using a module.
+The IPF Software Module workflow publishes information about locally installed software available through modules or Lmod.
 IPF tries to make intelligent inferences from the system installed modules files when it publishes software information.
 There are some easy ways, however, to add information to your module files that will enhance/override the information otherwise published.